introtothesam/Heat-Stress-Study/research-assessment.md

 I created several tables to display descriptive statistics, ANOVA results, and regression summaries, along with multiple plots (bar plots with facets, scatterplots) that illustrate the hypothetical effects of heat stress on aggression.
 This allowed me to demonstrate a range of visualization and reporting skills.

+**I created five tables to display descriptive statistics, one-way ANOVA, and logistic mixed effect model summaries.
+I also creadted two figures including a facet wrap bar plot and a facet grid scatterplot.**

 -   Impressively thoughtful and thorough narrative writing in your literature review or discussion section

 I devoted significant effort to the Introduction and Discussion sections, ensuring that the literature review on heat stress and aggression was comprehensive while also linking it to a novel behavioral measure—the RC-RAGE task.
 Summarizing previous research while integrating theoretical frameworks like the Temperature-Aggression Hypothesis and the General Aggression Model was both intellectually stimulating and crucial for setting up the study’s rationale.
 In the Results section, I applied best practices for scientific reporting by using inline R functions to dynamically update statistical outputs within the text.
 This approach ensured that all reported values—means, standard deviations, p-values, confidence intervals, and effect sizes—were automatically linked to the data, reducing the risk of manual errors and enhancing reproducibility.
 Additionally, I focused on interpreting statistical findings in a clear and meaningful way, contextualizing ANOVA results, logistic mixed-effects models, and potential moderation effects to make the data-driven insights more accessible.

+**I used a lot of text to illustrate the RC-RAGE task, which is the primary behavioral task measuring reactive aggression in this study.
+This is a key variable needed more illustrations because it doesn’t directly measure aggression but instead captures it through retaliation rates at different stages (the later participants choose to retaliate, the higher the cost, and the more aggressive their behavior is).
+I also mentioned the theoretical framework, including the Temperature-Aggression Hypothesis and the General Aggression Model.
+These frameworks helped me formulate my main effect hypothesis that people will behave more aggressively under hot conditions.
+In the Results section, I used a lot of inline R functions and manually ensured that all displayed outputs matched the corresponding table results.
+This not only helped maintain accuracy but also served as a validation method for checking my results.
+For the logistic models (moderation analyses), I explained the hierarchical modeling approach and presented the nonsignificant results using inline R code instead of tables.
+I also explained reasons for why these tables weren’t included and outlined my future analysis plan to further investigate these effects.**

 -   Employing sophisticated statistical techniques in your analysis

 This project incorporated advanced statistical modeling techniques beyond standard hypothesis testing.
 In addition to one-way ANOVAs, I implemented hierarchical logistic mixed-effects models to account for repeated measures within participants.
 These models allowed me to investigate whether trait aggression and impulsivity moderated the relationship between heat stress and retaliation rates, providing a more nuanced understanding of individual differences in aggressive behavior.
 This project strengthened my ability to select appropriate statistical techniques for complex research questions, a skill that will be invaluable in future studies.

+**One non standard statistical technique I used was building hierarchical logistic mixed-effects models to capture as much of the underlying moderation effect as possible between self-reported measures and the main effect of hot temperature on aggression.
+This approach allowed me to take a more detailed look at whether BIS or BPAQ moderates the main effect, and if so, which specific subscales of BIS and BPAQ contribute to this moderation.**

 -   Making excellent use of markdown features to create a polished final product

 I also made excellent use of Quarto markdown features to create a polished, publication-ready manuscript, leveraging cross-referencing for figures and tables, inline R code for dynamic statistical updates, and formatted tables using `kableExtra` and `apaTables`.
 These elements ensured seamless automation between data analysis and reporting.

+**I used a single markdown file to integrate all source scripts, analysis code chunks, and report text, and finally generating a publishable manuscript.
+This use of markdown file ensures reproducibility.
+The main features I utilized in the markdown file include dynamic inline R functions, hyperlinked outputs and references, and different levels of APA headings.
+All statistical analyses were conducted within this markdown file, and I used `ggplot2`for visualizations and `kableExtra` for displaying tables to ensure that the figures and tables were well-structured and publication-ready.**

 -   Having a maximally reproducible and dynamic manuscript

 The manuscript was designed to be maximally reproducible, with sourcing scripts for data simulation and transformation, relative file paths for portability, automated citation management through Zotero, and inline R functions to eliminate errors in manual reporting.
 This reproducibility means that once real data is available, I can integrate it directly into the pipeline, automatically updating all analyses, tables, and interpretations.

+**I used the citr add in linked to my Zotero library, inline R functions, and sourced my data simulation and transformation scripts within a single markdown file.
+One major reflection from this process is the importance of including extension files for packages to ensure reproducibility and prevent issues when others clone and run the project.**

 -   Fully committing to best practices for version control and GitHub integration/organization

 I maintain my repo frequent, well-documented commits, use a `.gitignore` file to manage sensitive or unnecessary files, structure the repository with clearly organized directories, and write a detailed README to ensure accessibility.

+**I maintained my git repository with frequent and informative commits throughout the project.
+Before writing any scripts or the manuscript, I first constructed the README file to establish a clear overall structure for my project.
+At the end, I revised the README to reflect the final project structure, ensuring it accurately documented the workflow.**.

 ## Grading